AdminTurnedDevOps/ambient-mesh-lite-demo/multi-cluster/setup.md

 ```

 ### Self-Signed Certs For Shared Root Trust (Comms Between Clusters)

-For clusters to be able to securely communicate with each other (e.g - a management cluster to a worker cluster), certs need to be issued.
-In production, you'd do this through an authorized CA or a CA of your choosing like `cert-manager`.

 ```
 curl -L https://istio.io/downloadIstio | ISTIO_VERSION=${ISTIO_VERSION} sh -
 cd istio-${ISTIO_VERSION}